akyriako/strato-dyndns/README.md

   password: cGFzc3dvcmQ=
 ```

-Create a Domain pointing to the FQDN of your domain registered with STRATO and bind it with the Secret containing the password for this DynDNS account:
+Create a Domain pointing to the FQDN of your original registered with STRATO and bind it with the Secret containing the password for this DynDNS account:

 ```
 apiVersion: dyndns.contrib.strato.com/v1alpha1